chriswhong/ai-hydra-time-offset/README.md

 ## Sample Program

-This repo contains a sample `.aip` file in `data/original.aip` (This file is the ["signature series" David Saxby light settings from AI's website](http://www.aquaillumination.com/signature/)).
+This repo contains a sample `.aip` file in `data/original.aip` (This file is the ["signature series" David Saxby light settings from AI's website](http://www.aquaillumination.com/signature/) mentioned above).
 To shift all of the times in this file by -180 minutes, run `node time-offset.js -180 data/original.aip data/output.aip`.

 This profile was the original inspiration for writing this script.
 The light sequence doesn't start until 10am and ends at 11pm.
 I liked the settings, but wanted it to start 3 hours earlier, running from 7am to 8pm.